jassics/security-study-plan/common-skills-study-plan.md

 # Common Skills for Cybersecurity Study Plan

-Whichever domain you choose in Cybersecurity umbrella like Application Security, Cloud Security or DevSecOPs; there are common skills which one must learn to excel in this domain.
+Whichever domain you choose in the Cybersecurity umbrella like Application Security, Cloud Security, or DevSecOPs; there are common skills that one must learn to excel in this domain.
 I have explained [what you need to learn in those common skills here](https://github.com/jassics/cybersecurity-skills-career-roadmap/blob/master/common-skills.md)

-So, I will explain from where to study and how much time you should devote to learn those concepts in these common skills, so that you are job ready and interview ready too!
+So, I will explain where to study and how much time you should devote to learning those concepts in these common skills so that you are job-ready and interview-ready too!

 **These 5 common skills are:**